← Blog

 The typical failure mode is giving everyone broad access or giving access ad-hoc as requests come in, resulting in a permission structure that nobody fully understands.
 “Who has access to the Dallas locations?”
 Unclear.
 “Can the regional manager for the southwest see the Phoenix reviews?”
 Unknown.

-Brand level: Brand administrators have access to all profiles.
-There should be a small number of these — typically whoever is responsible for brand governance of the GBP portfolio.
+Brand level: Brand administrators with access to all profiles.
+There should be a small number of these, typically whoever is responsible for brand governance of the GBP portfolio.
+In Google’s native model, these users are Owners on the location group.

-Regional level: Regional managers can view and edit profiles within their region.
-They can see reporting aggregated for their locations but not others.
+Regional level (operational tier, not native): Regional managers can view and edit profiles within their region.
+They see reporting aggregated for their locations but not others.
+Google has no built-in regional role; this is enforced at the platform or process layer.

-Location level: Individual franchise operators or location managers can manage their own profile — posts, responses, some basic data — but cannot change information that brand controls (primary category, service area configuration, chain-level attributes).
+Location level: Individual franchise operators or location managers manage their own profile, including posts, responses, and some basic data, but cannot change information that brand controls.
+In Google’s native model these users are Managers on the individual profile, with brand-controlled fields managed at a higher level operationally.

 The principle is least-privilege: each role has exactly the access it needs, not more.
 This prevents accidental or unauthorized changes propagating across your portfolio, and it makes troubleshooting much simpler because you have a clear audit trail of who did what.

-For franchise systems, this maps naturally to the franchise structure: franchisees can manage their own profile, the franchisor controls brand-level settings, and the regional support structure can be modeled accordingly.
+For franchise systems, this maps naturally to the franchise structure: franchisees can manage their own profile (as Managers), the franchisor controls brand-level settings (as Owners on the group), and the regional support structure is modeled at the platform layer where Google’s native roles can’t express it.

 Rollup reporting: what to surface to leadership